idanv87/deep_attention/readme.txt

-clone the git repository with version6 to '/**/deep_attention' using: git clone -b version6 git@github.com:user/myproject.git deep_attention folder  should contain the folder src got to the file src/constants.py    and replace the line '/Users/idanversano/Documents/project_geo_deeponet/deep_attention/' with '/**/deep_attention'
+clone the git repository with version6 to '/**/deep_attention' using: git clone -b version6 https://github.com/idanv87/deep_attention.git deep_attention folder  should contain the folder src got to the  src/constants.py    and replace the line '/Users/idanversano/Documents/project_geo_deeponet/deep_attention/' with '/**/deep_attention'